Steering cognition: Empirical evidence

 Walker developed a specific steering cognition test used with more than 11,000 candidates between the ages of eight and 60 between 2002 and 2015.
-Using principle component analysis, Walker was able to identify 7 latent largely independent 'heuristic substitution' factors which he labelled S, L, X, P, M, O, T. He labelled this data model 'the Human Ecology model of Cognitive Affective Social state' or CAS for short.
+Using principal component analysis, Walker was able to identify 7 latent largely independent 'heuristic substitution' factors which he labelled S, L, X, P, M, O, T. He labelled this data model 'the Human Ecology model of Cognitive Affective Social state' or CAS for short.
 In the most recent and largest ever study, involving 8,000 secondary pupils in the UK, exploratory factor analysis confirmed a largely orthogonal factor analysis structure in which Eigen values revealed the CAS model 7 latent factors explained 50% of the overall variance.
 For the sake of parsimony, a 7 factor solution has been regarded as acceptable.

 Studies have shown that steering cognition is distinct from the mind's engine or 'algorithmic processing' which is responsible for how we process complex calculations.

 The state of steering cognition at any time is influenced by 'priming' effects - cues in the surrounding environment such as sights, sounds and messages of which we may not be conscious.
 Studies have shown that environmental biasing of our steering cognition can contribute to non-conscious in-group behaviours, e.g. an increased likelihood of groupthink or emotional contagion.

 Studies have shown that, during adolescence, individuals develop more fixed patterns of steering.
 By adulthood, these patterns become recognisable as mental traits, behaviours and social attributes.
 There are some authors, including Meredith Belbin, who claim that people with more flexible steering cognition have advantages in jobs which require greater social or cognitive dexterity because of improved social relating and leadership skills.

 Steering cognition has been shown to depend on our ability to mental simulate or imagine ourselves performing tasks and functions.

 As such, Steering cognition requires the capacity to self-represent, associating memories of our past and possible future selves.
 Steering cognition has been shown to implicate our affective (emotional), social and abstract cognitions.